Reporting an issue with privacy

 If you click a phishing email, you’re going to have a hard time

-If you think that you’ve received a fraudulent email pretending to come from HelloSign, send the email as an attachment to email@example.com and delete it.
+If you think that you’ve received a fraudulent email pretending to come from HelloSign, please submit a request.

 Signs of fraudulent emails and websites: